ovh/cds/docs/content/docs/concepts/files/workflow-syntax.md

 ---

 A CDS workflow file only contains the description of pipelines orchestration, hooks, run conditions, etc.
-Consider the folowwing workflow wich implements a basic two-stages workflow
+Consider the following workflow wich implements a basic two-stage workflow:

 ```yaml
 name: my-workflow